yaksas443/adversaryemulation.github.io/ctf-taxfirstlabz-red-team-adversary-emulation-101.md

 Tax First Labs has hidden a few surprise gifts within this machine as a reward for your efforts.
 First 10 users to pwn root will earn a special reward (don't forget to check flag.txt).

+## Giveaway

+1. Solve this CTF
+2. Create a write-up and share it.
+3. Tag Yaksas CSC when you share your write-up.
+4. Everyone who posts a write-up will get a free course pass.
+5. Successful participants will be listed in hall of fame and their write-ups will be featured on https://adversaryemulation.com

 ## How to enter the Hall of fame?

 Just tweet us at @yaksas443 once you have pwned either the user or root.